BaristaBuddy/BaristaBuddyAPI/README.md

 ## Features
 Within the BaristaBuddyAPI we have: Controllers, Models, Services, and View folders which house the various code which builds our app.
 Within that code are routes that allow the feeding of data to populate in the MVC.

-The most notable features are that, when used, users can add, delete, update their items as well as do broad and specific searches in feeding information stored in the database to the MVC
+The most notable features are that, when used, users can add, delete, update their items as well as do broad and specific searches in feeding information stored in the database to the MVC.

 ### Routes
 The routes that we have are: